KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/Index.page.md

 This NHS England FHIR Implementation Guide provides additional guidance, rules and constraints which extends the <a href="https://simplifier.net/guide/uk-core-implementation-guide-stu3-sequence?version=current" target="_blank">FHIR UK Core Implementation Guide</a>

-The scope of this Implementations Guide is for programmes and products within NHS England.
-The NHS England programmes and associated FHIR Assets undergoing review in this sprint are listed in the table below.
+The scope of this Implementation Guide is for programmes and products within NHS England.
+The NHS England programmes and associated FHIR Assets are listed in the tables below.

 Please click [here](https://simplifier.net/guide/nhs-england-implementation-guide-stu1/Home/Guidance/Conformance.page.md?version=current) for conformance guidance for NHS England programmes, products and systems. <br>

 ### NHS England IG Use Cases

-For programme specific implementations guidance, please click the table header.
+For programme specific implementation guidance, please click the table header.

 ---